 Where air pipes to ballast and other tanks extend above the freeboard or superstructure decks, the exposed parts of the pipes shall be of substantial construction.
 The height from the deck to the point where liquid may have access below shall be at least 760 mm on the freeboard deck and 450 mm on the superstructure deck.
-Where these heights may interfere with the working of the ship, a lower height may be approved by the Register, provided the closing appliances and other circumstances justify a lower height.
+Where these heights may interfere with the working of the ship, a lower height may be approved on the basis of the substantiation provided by the designer, including assessment of seaworthiness and deck flooding.
 The openings of the air pipes shall be fitted with closing means permanently attached and capable of efficiently preventing sea water from penetrating into the tanks.
 The closing appliances for the openings of the air pipes situated on exposed decks shall be operated automatically.
 Pressure-vacuum valves may be accepted on oil tankers.